CyberGhost is a robust and affordable VPN service. But does it have what it takes to compete against security juggernaut NordVPN?

 With both, you get clean, robust desktop and mobile experiences that let you fine-tune your connections to the degree you’re comfortable with: server loads and locations, if that’s all you’re looking for, or plenty of nooks and crannies to explore if you like tinkering under the hood.

 You get native ad and malware blockers, a conversation on its own.
 You’ll be able to outwit VPN-thwarting streaming services like Netflix, game to your heart’s content, and download torrents comfortably.
+In fact, Nord is high on our list of the best VPNs for torrenting, and both are some of the best VPNs for streaming.

 Both give you plenty of speed, too, because they both pack WireGuard protocol technology — a new and welcome development for fans of CyberGhost.